 - Open the file in a text editor.

-- In X.509 Certificate, paste the contents of the .CER file exported from the ADFS configuration (previous step).
+- In the X509 Certificate field, paste the contents of the .CER file exported from the ADFS configuration (previous step).

 - Add at least one group.